Business Writing Technical Writing Immersion

 What you’ll learn

-To understand and define your audience and intended outcome before starting to write.
+Define your audience and intended outcome (purpose) of your content before starting to write.

 Knowledge of the English language.